DarkMannn/node-n-note/README.md

       -h, --help       output usage information

     Commands:
-      read [options]   Read a journal entry, daily retrospection notes or classic notes based on arguments and filtering One of -j/-d/-n flags is mandatory
-      write [options]  Write a journal entry, daily retrospection notes or a basic note
+      read [options]   Read a journal entry, daily retrospection notes or classic notes based on arguments and filtering.
+One of -j/-d/-n flags is mandatory write [options]  Write a journal entry, daily retrospection notes or a basic note

                 Examples: